filecoin-station/piece-indexer/docs/design.md

 - **Indexer:** A network node that keeps a mappings of multihashes to provider records.
 Example: https://cid.contact

-- **Index Provider:** An entity that publishes advertisements and index data to an indexer.
+- **Index Provider (a.k.a Publisher):** An entity that publishes advertisements and index data to an indexer.
 It is usually, but not always, the same as the data provider.
 Example: a [Boost](https://boost.filecoin.io) instance operated by a Storage Provider.

 Quoting from
 [IPNI spec](https://github.com/ipni/specs/blob/90648bca4749ef912b2d18f221514bc26b5bef0a/IPNI.md#terminology):